Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 {% include_code lang:js 13-koa-nuxt/06-vuex-store.js %}

-And that's it, we now have a store updated with our server validation.
+And that's it, we now have a Vuex store updated with our server validation.
 Use [the mapState helper](https://vuex.vuejs.org/guide/state.html#the-mapstate-helper) in our Vue component to access it.

 ### Can't set headers after they are sent

 Right now, we set the validation on our POST route, and never update it again.

+It means that the validation will be kept until the user send a good form.
-This means that if the user reload the form, _the application will still display the last validation result._
+So if the user change page and go back to the form, _the application will still display the last validation result._
 This isn't right, we should clear this once displayed.

 This should be easy by updating our Koa middleware that link our session to nuxt.